 Smartphone ownership and usage is at an all-time high, driven by expanding networks, reduced costs, and greater accessibility on a global scale.
 As a result of this mobile data usage is also rising rapidly, according to industry researchers at Ericsson.
-In their report published in June 2018, the IT giant looks at the statistics and trends that will drive the mobile industry between now and 2023.
+In their June 2018 report, the IT giant looks at the statistics and trends that will drive the mobile industry between now and 2023.
 Their findings presenting some very interesting insights into global data usage and how it will develop in the future.
 So how will the mobile data landscape change over the next five years and how will this affect organizations?

 The Age of the Smartphone